-- 16.1 Tate may by notice in writing to the Supplier terminate this Agreement with immediate effect without prejudice to any other right or remedy if the Supplier commits a material breach of this Agreement which in Tate's sole discretion is incapable of remedy.
-Such material breach includes but is not limited to: - 16.1.1 Discriminatory treatment of Personnel for example, where the Supplier selects or has selected personnel on grounds which are discriminatory in respect of, but not limited to sex, marital status, race, colour, ethnicity, disability, age, religion or similar beliefs, sexual orientation, gender identity or gender expression, or on grounds which are otherwise believed to be unfair by Tate; - 16.1.2 Illegal Conduct for example, where the Supplier shall act or act in concert with any person who has been convicted of any crime of theft, fraud, tax evasion, bribery or other dishonest act or offences against children or vulnerable people; - 16.1.3 Insolvency for example where, being a company, the Supplier shall become insolvent or call any meeting of its creditors or have a receiver, administrator, trustee or similar officer of all or any of its assets appointed (or if an application or petition is presented to the Court in connection with the appointment of any of the foregoing) or enters into any liquidation or enters into any arrangement with its creditors generally;
+16.1 Tate may by notice in writing to the Contractor terminate this Agreement with immediate effect without prejudice to any other right or remedy if the Contractor commits a material breach of this Agreement which in Tate's sole discretion is incapable of remedy.
+Such material breach includes but is not limited to:

-- 16.1.4 Other detrimental conduct where Tate considers in its sole discretion that the Supplier's behaviour risks bringing Tate into disrepute or causing any detriment to its standing as an exempt charity and a non-departmental public body; - 16.1.5 Supplier code of Conduct -where Tate considers in its sole discretion that the Supplier's behaviour has breached the Supplier Code of Conduct and risks bringing Tate into disrepute or causing any detriment to its standing as an exempt charity and a non-departmental public body. - 16.2 Without prejudice to Clause 16.1, if the Supplier is in breach of any of its other obligations under this Agreement and which is capable of remedy, Tate shall be entitled to give the Supplier notice to immediately remedy the breach.
-If the Supplier fails to remedy the breach within 30 days of the breach, having regard to the nature of the breach, Tate shall be entitled to immediately terminate the Agreement and either carry out itself or employ others to carry out the Services that the Supplier has not performed at the Supplier's risk and cost. - 16.3 On termination under Clauses 16.1 or 16.2 Tate shall be under no obligation to pay the Supplier any further sums apart from fees payable for Services rendered before the Agreement was terminated. - 16.4 On completion of any Services following termination under Clauses 16.1 or 16.2 Tate shall pay the Supplier, or be entitled to recover from the Supplier, the difference between the sums due to the Supplier for the Services performed by the Supplier in accordance with this Agreement up to the date of termination, and, in the event of termination under Clauses 16.1 or 16.2, the costs incurred by Tate in the completion of the Services, together with any and all direct losses suffered by Tate arising out of the Supplier's breach or default. - 16.5 Irrespective of any other provision of this Agreement Tate shall have the right at any time to terminate this Agreement without cause on giving the Supplier at least 180 days' prior written notice.
+- 16.1.1 Illegal Conduct for example, where the Contractor shall act or act in concert with any person who has been convicted of any crime of theft, fraud, tax evasion, bribery or other dishonest act or offences against children or vulnerable people; - 16.1.2 Insolvency for example where, being a company, the Contractor shall become insolvent or call any meeting of its creditors or have a receiver, administrator, trustee or similar officer of all or any of its assets appointed (or if an application or petition is presented to the Court in connection with the appointment of any of the foregoing) or enters into any liquidation or enters into any arrangement with its creditors generally; - 16.1.3 Other detrimental conduct where Tate considers in its sole discretion that the Contractor's behaviour risks bringing Tate into disrepute or causing any detriment to its standing as an exempt charity and a non-departmental public body; - 16.1.4 Supplier Conduct -where Tate considers in its sole discretion that the Supplier's behaviour has breached the Supplier Code of Conduct and risks bringing Tate into disrepute or causing any detriment to its standing as an exempt charity and a non-departmental public body. - 16.2 Without prejudice to Clause 16.1, if the Contractor is in breach of any of its other obligations under this Agreement and which is capable of remedy, Tate shall be entitled to give the Contractor notice to immediately remedy the breach.
+If the Contractor fails to remedy the breach within 30 days of the breach, having regard to the nature of the breach, Tate shall be entitled to immediately terminate the Agreement and either carry out itself or employ others to carry out the Services that the Contractor has not performed at the Contractor's risk and cost. - 16.3 On termination under Clauses 16.1 or 16.2 Tate shall be under no obligation to pay the Contractor any further sums apart from fees payable for Services rendered before the Agreement was terminated. - 16.4 On completion of any Services following termination under Clauses 16.1 or 16.2 Tate shall pay the Contractor, or be entitled to recover from the Contractor, the difference between the sums due to the Contractor for the Services performed by the Contractor in accordance with this Agreement up to the date of termination, and, in the event of termination under Clauses 16.1 or 16.2, the costs incurred by Tate in the completion of the Services, together with any and all direct losses suffered by Tate arising out of the Contractor's breach or default.

+16.5 Irrespective of any other provision of this Agreement Tate shall have the right at any time to terminate this Agreement without cause on giving the Contractor at least 180 days' prior written notice.